Cumberland County freeholder calls for public hearing, vote on jail closure

-BRIDGETON — A Cumberland County freeholder has called on the board’s director to cancel an emergency meeting slated for Friday and asked that a public hearing be held on the closure of the county’s jail.
+BRIDGETON — A Cumberland County freeholder has called on the board’s director to cancel an emergency meeting slated for Friday and asked that a public hearing be held on the closing of the county jail.

-The Press of Atlantic City has reached out to county officials for comment.
+County spokeswoman Jody Hirata said in an email Thursday that Freeholder Director Joseph Derella has not received the letter, but that she will speak to him to determine how he would like to respond.

+Friday's freeholder meeting is scheduled for 5 p.m.
+According to a notice on the county's website, its purpose is to "discuss and vote on recommended agreements of understanding for the housing of Cumberland County detainees."
+The public will be able to attend the meeting remotely via videoconference.

-In a letter to Freeholder Director Joseph Derella dated Wednesday, Surrency argues that decisions made over the past months — primarily the cancelation of the county’s new jail project and the closure of the current facility — were made without a public hearing or vote.
+In a letter to Derella dated Wednesday, Surrency argues that decisions made over the past months — primarily the cancellation of the county’s new jail project and the closing of the current facility — were made without a public hearing or vote.

+VINELAND — A 33-year-old city man was arrested last month and charged in an April robbery at…

-“I’ve been clear in my opposition to closing the jail — but neither the inmates, nor their families and counsel, nor tax paying public and bondholders have not had an opportunity to be heard, and be a part of any type of conversation and or discussion on such an important matter,” Surrency said.
+“I’ve been clear in my opposition to closing the jail — but neither the inmates, nor their families and counsel, nor taxpaying public and bondholders have had an opportunity to be heard and be a part of any type of conversation and or discussion on such an important matter,” Surrency said.
 “In fact, these decisions have been made under some sort of a dark shadow within a veil of secrecy.”

 Support Local Journalism